NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Damages adjusted:
     - Sak: 14,10,10,10 > 7,10,10,19
     - Uko: 20,10,10,10 > 9,10,10,23
+- RA
+  - Has less lift
-- RA has less lift, 3 more frames duration, lifts on block
+  - 3 more frames duration
+  - Lifts on block
-- RA(A) does spinning knockdown, less lift, ends sooner; transitions later
+- RA(A)
+  - Does spinning knockdown
+  - Less lift
+  - Ends sooner
+  - Transitions later
 - JA
   - Landing hitbox added that will only hit if the aerial final hit does not
   - If blocking the landing hitbox it does not lift on block